longbow33/predCool/README.md

   - [ ] reduce layers of lstm ?

-- [ ] first try -> second try: learning rate *10
+- [x] first try -> second try: learning rate *10

 - [x] try to rearrange model to just predict one timestep at a time

   - good training performance

-  - [ ] test
+  - [x] test

   - acceptable performance in steady level unaccelerated flight, edge cases bad performance

-- [ ] make edge cases more prominent by making every % of throttle equally probable
+- [x] make edge cases more prominent by making every % of throttle equally probable
+  - not really the use case, since it is predicting changes more frequently than occuring.

 ### END TO END